trey-rosius/babysitter_api/README.md

 ```
 A user has to be authenticated before carrying out any `Mutation`.
 <br />
-Users are seperated into 3 user groups
+Users are separated into 3 user groups
 - Admin
 - Parent
 - Nanny

 Some Mutations can only be executed by Users of a particular group, while other
 Mutations can be executed by Users of any group.
 <br />